"The U.S. Food and Drug Administration (FDA) continues its investigation of acute hepatitis illnesses linked to products labeled OxyElite Pro.

 Read the Havrix (hepatitis a vaccine, inactivated) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before getting hepatitis A vaccine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+PRECAUTIONS: Before getting hepatitis A vaccine, tell your health care professional if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients (such as neomycin, formalin, latex in some vials/prefilled syringes), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 If you have decreased immune function from other medications (see also Drug Interactions) or other illness (such as HIV, leukemia, lymphoma, other cancer), your body may not make enough antibodies to protect you from hepatitis A infection.
 Antibody levels should be checked after the vaccine series.